WindWakerLink/Mini-Shell/README.md

 - Advanced parser
 - Small details like showing the directory you're currently in, for example
 - More built-in commands
-- Other tipes of special commands (like && or &)
+- Other types of special commands (like && or &)

 ## Why I didn't add pipelines in this version?